max0x7ba/atomic_queue/README.md

 It has been developed, tested and benchmarked on Linux.
 Yet, any C++14 platform implementing `std::atomic` is expected to compile the unit-tests and run them without failures just as well.

-Continuous integrations running the unit-tests on GitHub are set up for x86_64 and arm64 platforms, Ubuntu-22.04, Ubuntu-24.04 and Windows.
+Continuous integrations running the unit-tests on GitHub are set up for x86_64 and arm64 platforms, Ubuntu-22.04, Ubuntu-24.04 and Windows, and for loong64, ppc64el, riscv64 and s390x under QEMU user-mode emulation.
 Pull requests to extend the [continuous integrations][18] to run the unit-tests on other architectures/platforms are most welcome.

 ## Design Principles
 When minimizing latency a good design is not when there is nothing left to add, but rather when there is nothing left to remove, as these queues exemplify.